The Importance of Learning Endgames - How to Do it Effectively

 In the game followed 43...а4 (if 43...b4 44.ab a4 45.b5 with a draw) 44.
 Ke2 b4 45.
 Kd2 b3 46.
 Kc3 Kg7

-Black is going to win both pawns on the “g” line, but the position is a theoretical draw.
+Black will win both pawns on the “g” line, but the position is a theoretical draw.

 Study endgames, and it will be useful for you not only as general knowledge but will strengthen your intuition, which will undoubtedly affect your results.